therealOri/C0mptCrypt/README.md

 > - Cleaned up the old clear() function so now it still works on windows and linux systems but with no if checks/statements.
 > - Changed Class name to avoid redundancy in names when importing.
 (The class name is now "Crypt0r")
 > - Updated the code in my sample file linked below under the Code Examples to reflect Class name change update.
+> - A way for you as a user to use your own custom key for the encryption.
+(Making things even MORE secure.)
 > - And finally updated the Code Example below to match the Class name change update, as well as some minor improvements to this README.md file.

 <br />